emmakris/ukuleletuner/README.md

 1) A micro:bit board
 2) Mi: Sound Speaker board for BBC micro:bit

-> A fun project which helps me tune my ukulele by hearing the tones for each string.
+> A fun project which helps me tune my ukulele by hearing the tones of each representing string.

 ### Standard Ukulele Tuning is High G, C, E, A